Cow Muck

 To reduce the ammonia smell, you can try the following:

 Ventilate the area: Good ventilation can help to dissipate the ammonia gas.
+Leave if you need to.

 Wear protective equipment: Ammonia gas can be irritating to the eyes, nose, and throat.
 It's important to wear protective equipment, such as a mask and gloves, when working with lime plaster and soot.